-Each time they would become brand new superheroes with different powers, usually they’d be connected to each other.
+Each time they would become brand new superheroes with different powers, usually they’d be connected to each other (with similar or complementary powers).
 And, coincidentally, the heroes would typically happen to have exactly the kind of powers that they needed to stop whatever crime was going on.
-The powers would wear off after one hour when they would transform back into themselves, and then they would have to wait @ least one hour before they could use the dials again to become new heroes.
+The powers would wear off after one hour when they would transform back into themselves, and then they would have to wait at least one hour before they could use the dials again to become new heroes.

 Eventually the feature was canceled.
-And the character showed up in other comics here and there over the years, before basically fading away completely.
+And the characters of Chris and Vicky showed up in other comics here and there over the years, before basically fading away completely.
 I found out that this version of the concept was actually a revival of an original feature called Dial H For Hero which appeared in a series called House of Mystery back in the late 1960’s/early 1970’s.

 The next story is a one-off about a successful businessman who found the dial and begins using all of his free time becoming superheroes and fighting crime.
 But all of this begins to affect both his personal and professional lives.
 He loses his job and then his wife leaves him, taking their daughter with him.
-The daughter unwittingly takes the H-dial with her, and the final story show her @ her new school, where she and her new friends take turns using the dial to become various superheroines.
+The daughter unwittingly takes the H-dial with her, and the final story shows her at her new school, where she and her new friends take turns using the dial to become various superheroines.

 I really loved this collection and, as soon as I finished it, I wanted to read more.
 This series lasted 22 issues but, unfortunately, only this one collection of the first 6 issues was published.
 So I had to go online to order the individual issues for #7-22.
 They should arrive next week, and I can’t wait to read them.